koadman/platypusfarm/platypusfarm/docs/demuxing.md

 * `--samplefiles` separate the samples into individual files
 * `--no-interleaving` create separate files for the forward and reverse reads from paired-end sequencing
+* `--flash` merge overlapping read pairs with the [FLASH software](http://ccb.jhu.edu/software/FLASH/).
+FLASH must be installed separately.
+This is useful for amplicon sequencing where the insert is known to be shorter than the sum of paired-end read lengths.